vladak/workmon/README.md

 ## Setup

+### NTP server

+The code assumes there is NTP server running and responding on the default IPv4 gateway.

 ### TP-link P110

 Install the Tapo app on a mobile phone.
 Register new account, remember the user ID and password as these will be necessary.